Concordia Seminary: Seminex controversy

 Concordia Seminary became a focus of national media attention in 1974, when 45 of its 50 faculty members, together with the vast majority of students, walked out of campus to form a rival institution known as Seminex, or Concordia Seminary in Exile.
 The procession protested the suspension of the seminary's president, John Tietjen, who faced charges from the conservative Synodical president, Jacob Preus, of allowing the teaching of false doctrine.
 More specifically, the charges alleged that Tietjen had permitted the teaching of historical-critical methods of scriptural interpretation, rather than upon exegetical principles that consider scripture to be the inerrant word of God (see Biblical inerrancy).
+During this same period, in 1975, Concordia was added to a list of censured institutions by the American Association of University Professors.

 Seminex struggled due in part to the LCMS preventing it from placing graduates in ministerial positions within the LCMS.
 It suffered a gradually declining enrollment over the course of the late 1970s, with the last St. Louis commencement being held in May 1983.
 It continued to exist as an educational institution at the Lutheran School of Theology at Chicago campus through the end of 1987.
 Seminex contributed to a major schism in the LCMS.